MojeeIO/www.mojee.io/README.md

 ```

 Run this command inside the project directory to start a local development server.
 The server will start at http://localhost:8080/ with hot-reloading etc.

+Install recommended plugins in VSCode.
+To enable GraphQL syntax highlighting for `<page-query>` and `<static-query>` blocks inside `.vue` files, make sure [GraphQL plugin](https://marketplace.visualstudio.com/items?itemName=kumar-harsh.graphql-for-vscode) is installed, then open Command Palette in VSCode by pressing `CTRL+Shift+P` and run `Vetur: Generate Grammar`.
+You'll need to reload VSCode for changes to take effect.

 ### Build